 The horror of war

 World War I affected Łódź on many levels, the most important one being that after the conflict, the city became the capital of one of the main administrative regions of the reborn, independent Poland.
-That meant that Łódź, up until then more or less limited to its industrial function, now became the seat of various state institutions (e.g. of justice), which brought about a certain refinement, as their employees often expanded the small local group of intelligentsia.
-That in turn stimulated e.g. theatre and artistic life.
-Also, a radio station appeared in town, broadcasting in a 200 km radius.
-Nevertheless, throughout the inter-war period the town remained what it had been for the past century – a textile hub with most of its citizens employed as labourers in factories.
-The severing from the Russian markets resulted in economic difficulties but despite that Łódź kept its position as a leading Polish industrial city.
-It also remained a cosmopolitan place until World War II – in 1939 Łódź had 670 thousand inhabitants, over half of which were Polish, 35% Jewish and 10% German.
+That meant that Łódź, up until then more or less limited to its industrial function, now became the seat of various state institutions (like justice) – which brought about a certain refinement, as their employees often expanded the small local group of intelligentsia.
+That in turn stimulated activities such as theatre and artistic life.
+Also, a radio station appeared in town, broadcasting in a 200-kilometre radius.
+Nevertheless, throughout the Interwar period, the town remained what it had been for the past century – a textile hub, with most of its citizens employed as labourers in factories.
+The severing from the Russian markets resulted in economic difficulties, but despite this, Łódź kept its position as a leading Polish industrial city.
+It also remained a cosmopolitan place until World War II – in 1939, Łódź had 670 thousand inhabitants, over half of which were Polish, 35% were Jewish and 10% were German.

 The harmony that had lasted for so long was disrupted by the horror of World War II.
-Even before its outbreak nationalist tensions were becoming apparent in town, and the War itself brought an end to the multi-ethnic character of Łódź.
-The German armed forces were responsible for the liquidation of the Jewish community and for harm inflicted on the Polish population.
-After the war, there was no return to what was before.
+Even before its outbreak, nationalist tensions were becoming apparent in town, and the war itself brought an end to the multi-ethnic character of Łódź.
+The Nazi German armed forces were responsible for the liquidation of the Jewish community and for harm inflicted on the Polish population.
+After the war, there was no returning to what was before.

 Today Łódź is a city that is looking for a new identity.
-What was once the ‘Polish Manchester’, a thriving centre of production, nowadays, after the collapse of the textile industry caused by political changes and globalisation, is more of a ‘Polish Detroit’, a city with a decreasing population and unemployment issues.
-Nevertheless, its unique heritage of various ethnic groups co-existing for mutual benefit gives it a special character – seen, for example, in its post-industrial buildings that today, after revitalisation, serve as spaces for chic shops, apartment buildings or museums.
+What was once the ‘Polish Manchester’, a thriving centre of production, is nowadays – after the collapse of the textile industry caused by political changes and globalisation – more of a ‘Polish Detroit’, a city with a decreasing population and unemployment issues.
+Nevertheless, its unique heritage of various ethnic groups co-existing for mutual benefit gives it a special character.
+This can be seen, for example, in its post-industrial buildings that today, after revitalisation, serve as spaces for chic shops, apartment buildings or museums.